peterhoward42/vue-learning/README.md

   rendering indications of the fetch state of these.
 - Learn how to integrate other peoples JS libraries like Plotly etc.
 - Learn how to build and deploy it.
+- Learn how to use Routes

 # Log of Work

-o  Correlate notes made with structure of CLI generated project.
+*  Correlate notes made with structure of CLI generated project. o  Try to add a tiny bit of templated html to the baseline.
+    *  Make sure baseline runs
+    *  Augment HelloWorld component with a a new element rough copy of HelloWorld
+    *  Is class of div relevant? = no
+    *  Is css necessary? = no
-    o  Think CLI generated app has HelloWorld.vue already as a module o  Read ECMA-5 description to see if so. o  Try to add a tiny bit of templated html to the baseline. o  Try to add a standard html element with a v-bind attribute. o  Try out a few of the directives/coding topics from the guide. o  Try adding another component, and composing it as a module
+    o  What happens if you don't pass a prop? o  What happens if you dont define a prop? o  Try to add a standard html element with a v-bind attribute. o  Try out a few of the directives/coding topics from the guide. o  Try adding another component, and composing it as a module